KarimFaraz/potato-disease-classification-cnn/README.md

-**Project Overview
+🥔 Project Overview
-**

-This project implements a Convolutional Neural Network (CNN) built from scratch to classify potato leaf diseases.
+This project implements a Convolutional Neural Network (CNN) built entirely from scratch to classify potato leaf diseases.

-The model is designed without using pre-trained architectures.
-It includes complete data preprocessing, augmentation, training, evaluation, and model versioning.
+Unlike many image classification projects, this model does not use pre-trained architectures or transfer learning.
+It covers the complete deep learning pipeline including:

+Data preprocessing

+Data augmentation

+Model training

+Model evaluation

+Model versioning

-**Problem Statement
+🎯 Problem Statement
-**

-To classify potato leaf images into categories such as:
+The objective is to classify potato leaf images into the following categories:

 Early Blight